spenhar/ux/README.md

 ##Intro Tutorial vs. Tooltipping vs. Landing Page

-Videos and Joyriding/walkthru doesn't require much of the user to take action and therefore they're not learning anything.

 Approaches:
-- Joyriding
+- Joyriding - Videos/joyriding don't require much of the user to take action and not learning anything.
 - Do something
+- 'Setup' Approach
-- Setup process (Pinterest)
+  - Pinterest